Sexy Beast: Music

-Original music by English electronic band UNKLE in collaboration with South and also Spanish composer/saxophonist Roque Baños.
+Original music for the film was composed by Spanish composer/saxophonist Roque Baños and English electronic band UNKLE in collaboration with South.
 Dean Martin's version of "Sway" accompanies the film's end credits.
-The soundtrack also includes "Peaches" by The Stranglers, "Cuba" by The Gibson Brothers, "G-Spot" by Wayne Marshall, "Daddy Rollin' Stone" by Derek Martin, and Henry Mancini's "Lujon" (from the 1961 LP "Mr. Lucky Goes Latin").
+The soundtrack also includes "Peaches" by The Stranglers, "Cuba" by The Gibson Brothers, "G-Spot" by Wayne Marshall, "Daddy Rollin' Stone" by Derek Martin, and Henry Mancini's "Lujon".

-Cultural references
+In popular culture

-Vocalist and guitarist Brian Sella of American folk punk band The Front Bottoms attributes the band's name to this film.
+Brian Sella of The Front Bottoms attributes the band's name to a line spoken by Ben Kingsley in the film.
+Another line spoken by Kingsley inspired The Kooks' song "Jackie Big Tits".

-The film was also the inspiration behind The Kooks song 'Jackie Big Tits', after a line spoken by Ben Kingsley's character.
+Ben Kingsley reprised his role as Don Logan in a series of advertisements, also directed by Glazer, promoting the Band Aid 20 single and 2004 DVD issue of the Live Aid concert.